woakes070048/KS2.EasySyncClient.Community/README.md

 This sofware extend Alfresco ECM with offline sync capabilities similar to what Dropbox / SkyDrive / etc... do.

-The software is made in C#.
+The software is made in C# and requires .NET Framework 4.5.2 to run on Windows.

 It has been fully tested on Windows and being validated for MacOs.